In focus

 Youth Voices for Digital Rights

-The Youth Voices for Digital Rights programme is designed to bring young people into the discussions that shape today’s digital environment.
+The Youth Voices for Digital Rights programme was designed to bring young people into discussions that shape today’s digital environment.
 Younger generations live in a world where most aspects of their lives are recorded as data.
-They use digital platforms more than any other age group and feel the impact of emerging technologies most [...]...
+They use digital platforms more than any other age group and feel the impact of emerging technologies most directly. [...]...
 (See more)

 Your Clicks, Your Rights